 The early stages of lung cancer are symptom-free.
 Typically, lung cancer is not diagnosed until someone sees a doctor after experiencing warning signs such as chronic coughing, chest pain, coughing up blood, or difficulty breathing.
 Unfortunately, by the time a tumor is large enough to cause these types of symptoms, the cancer has often already spread beyond the lungs into other parts of the body.

 That’s why I strongly encourage all at-risk women and men to get screened for lung cancer — especially smokers between the ages of 55 and 77, and long-time smokers who have quit within the past 15 years.

 Low-dose CT scanning is the currently recommended standard of care when screening for lung cancer.
 CT scanning has been found to be better than traditional chest X-ray at finding cancerous tumors in an early stage when the cancer can be easier to treat and the likelihood of a positive outcome is higher.
 A CT scan gives doctors a clearer, higher-resolution view of the lungs than a chest X-ray, and a CT scan can also pinpoint very small nodules in the lungs (not all of these are cancerous, by the way!).

 The screening process itself is very simple, painless, and non-invasive.
 There’s no bloodwork, fasting or other prep required before the procedure, and the scan takes only a few minutes.

 In certain high-risk individuals, yearly screening for lung cancer is now covered by most private insurance plans and Medicare.
 If the following guidelines apply to you, a low-dose CT screening for lung cancer is highly recommended:

-- You’ve smoked at least one pack of cigarettes a day for 30 years or at least two packs a day for 15 years
+- Have smoked a minimum of 20 “pack years,” which is the equivalent of one pack a day for 20 years or two packs a day for 10 years.